SDrag/weekly-exercises/README.md

 # weekly-exercises
 Weekly exercises for Programming and scripting module

-weekNumber:     fileName:
+#	Week:      FileName:

-1               week1and2.py
+	week1:      week1and2.py

-2               week1and2.py
+	week2:      week1and2.py